cliffordx/legalbai/pages/Welcome page.md

 - # Welcome to Legal Bai
   id:: 635bc75b-10e9-4e0d-b8c1-b0b98d8ba016
-	- This is [my]([[Clifford Enoc]]) repository of law notes, codal annotations and commentaries in my study of law in the Philippines.
+	- This is [Clifford Enoc's]([[Clifford Enoc]]) repository of law notes, codal annotations and commentaries in my study of law in the Philippines.
 As of writing this welcome/index page [28 July 2022], I am in my third year of law school.
 		- > Last updated: ~~Oct 26, 2022: 13:06:00~~ 26 July 2023: 19:47:00
 	- Law school is tough, but "I am tougher." — The [Paksiteer]([[Clifford Enoc]])
 - ## How to navigate this site?